natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

     To complicate task you can make that number 5 is taken instead of 9.

-There’s no test for this task!
+There's no test for this task!

 .. code:: python